bytebase/bytebase.com/content/docs/faq.md

 Bytebase is a single Go binary and is lightweight.

+#### CPU and RAM

 | Usage                           | Bytebase                  | [External PostgreSQL](/docs/get-started/install/external-postgres/) if used |
 | ------------------------------- | ------------------------- | --------------------------------------------------------------------------- |
 | 5 users and 5 instances         | 1 CPU cores and 2 GB RAM  | 1 CPU cores and 2 GB RAM                                                    |
 | 20 users and 20 instances       | 2 CPU cores and 4 GB RAM  | 1 CPU cores and 2 GB RAM                                                    |
 | 50 users and 50 instances       | 4 CPU cores and 8 GB RAM  | 2 CPU cores and 4 GB RAM                                                    |
 | Above 250 users or 50 instances | 8 CPU cores and 16 GB RAM | 2 CPU cores and 4 GB RAM                                                    |

+#### Storage

+Bytebase stores the SQL statements.
+If your team submits large SQL statements frequently, then you need to reserve large disk space.
+A good starting point is to reserve 100 GB for where the Bytebase server runs.
+And if you use [External PostgreSQL](/docs/get-started/install/external-postgres/), then you need to make sure to reserve enough space there.

 ### Docker